microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 `error: register binding type '%1' not supported for variable of type '%0'`<br><br>

 Finally, in the case that `udt` is set, we first check `default_globals`.
+If it is set, then we can permit the 'c' register type if the UDT has at least one numeric member.
+If there is no numeric member, a warning that is treated by default as an error will be
-If it is set, then we can permit the 'c' register type.
-Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT and emit a warning for legacy behavior that is treated as an error.
+emitted: `"warning: 'c' register type should only be used for basic types.
+Disable with --Wno-disallow-legacy-binding-rules"` Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT and emit a warning for legacy behavior that is treated as an error.
 An error will already be emitted preventing the declaration of these buffers within a UDT.
 After this point, `default_globals` doesn't need to be set.
 For every register type that is used to bind the resources contained in the given UDT, we verify that the corresponding resource class flag has been set.
 If the corresponding resource class flag is not set, this error will be emitted:
 `error: variable of type '%0' bound to register type '%1' does not contain a matching '%select{SRV|UAV|CBV|Sampler}2' resource`
 Otherwise, if any other register type is given, then we emit this error: